chrisbog/chrisbog-workshops/README.md

 # Welcome

 This repo is to be used in conjunction with the DEVNET Workshops run by Chris Bogdon at Various Cisco Events.
-The current cycle is for #CLUS 2019 in San Diego California.
-Code contained within are for sessions:
+Code contained within are for the following sessions:

 - [DEVWKS-1001 - Hands on Exploration of NETCONF and YANG](DEVWKS-1001/Guide/DEVWKS_1001_Intro.md)